 Things to consider when buying a good backpack for the Camino Santiago de Compostela: lightweight, breathable at the back, a rain cover and soft back- and waist straps.

 Walking shoes for the Camino Santiago de Compostela

 What do you feel like wearing during the Camino Santiago de Compostela?

 You’ve probably heard about the most important rule: layers.
 It keeps your temperature and humidity in balance, which adds a lot of comfort to your walk on the Camino Santiago de Compostela.
 I myself chose shirts from the Icebreaker brand.
 That is a brand that has structured its collection according to this layer method.

 I chose 2 quick dry t-shirts with short sleeves, 1 tight sport vest, fleece sweater, 1 quick dry leggings and 1 zip-off pants by Fjallraven.

 You can still have such good shoes during your Camino Santiago de Compostela, but if you don’t wear the right socks you can still get a lot of problems.
 I took 3 pairs of Falke socks with me.
 Low, for women.
 That was enough.

 Your personal care during the Camino Santiago de Compostela

 Oops, a blister.
-What now?
+Now what?

-Walking sticks or not?
+Hiking poles or not?